sheets up on the high tide rocky shores

 Not Threatened

-The thin one has fronds that are flat, thin, and sheet-like, often crumpled or ruffled, like red tissue paper or cellophane.
-They are a deep reddish-purple to brownish-red, sometimes with a metallic sheen.
-They are only one or two cells thick in places, so thin that you can see through them.
-They tear easily, a gentle tug will rip the frond.
-But they grow back quickly, regenerating from the smallest fragment.
-It is the alga of the fragile strength, the one that tears but never gives up.
+It tears easily.
+But it never gives up.
+Pyropia cinnamomea is the thin one.
+It has fronds that are flat, thin, and sheet-like.
+Often crumpled or ruffled.
+Like red tissue paper or cellophane.
+They are a deep reddish-purple to brownish-red.
+Sometimes with a metallic sheen.
+They are only one or two cells thick in places.
+So thin that you can see through them.
+They tear easily.
+A gentle tug will rip the frond.
+But they grow back quickly.
+Regenerating from the smallest fragment.
+It is the alga of the fragile strength.
+The one that tears but never gives up.
 What makes it special is the resilience.
-The red sheet algae lives in the harsh upper intertidal zone, where it is exposed to the sun and the air for hours at a time.
-Its fronds dry out, shrivel, and seem to die.
-But when the tide returns, they rehydrate within minutes, turning soft and pliable again.
-It is the resurrection plant of the sea, the one that comes back from the dead every day, the one that has learned to survive the harshest conditions.
-The red sheet algae is a red alga, a close relative of the seaweed used to make nori for sushi.
+The red sheet algae lives in the harsh upper intertidal zone.
+Where it is exposed to the sun and the air for hours at a time.
+Its fronds dry out.
+Shrivels.
+And seem to die.
+But when the tide returns, they rehydrate within minutes.
+Turning soft and pliable again.
+It is the resurrection plant of the sea.
+The one that comes back from the dead every day.
+The one that has learned to survive the harshest conditions.
+The red sheet algae is a red alga.
+A close relative of the seaweed used to make nori for sushi.
 In fact, some species of Pyropia are cultivated for nori in Japan and Korea.
-Our New Zealand species is not as widely used, but it is edible.
-The thin, papery fronds can be dried and eaten as a snack or used as a seasoning.
+Our New Zealand species is not as widely used.
+But it is edible.
+The thin, papery fronds can be dried and eaten as a snack.
+Or used as a seasoning.
 Biologically, the red sheet algae reproduces by releasing spores from specialised structures on its fronds.
 The spores are produced in dark patches on the surface of the sheet.
-The spores are released into the water, carried by the currents, and settle on nearby rocks to grow into new plants.
+The spores are released into the water.
+Carried by the currents.
+And settle on nearby rocks to grow into new plants.
 To find red sheet algae is to find a crumpled red sheet on the rock.
-It is thin, fragile, easily torn.
-But it is also resilient, coming back every day, surviving in the harsh splash zone.
-It is the thin one, the sheet-like one, the one that tears easily but grows back anyway, the one that proves that fragility and resilience can coexist.
+It is thin.
+Fragile.
+Easily torn.
+But it is also resilient.
+Coming back every day.
+Surviving in the harsh splash zone.
+It is the thin one.
+The sheet-like one.
+The one that tears easily but grows back anyway.
+The one that proves that fragility and resilience can coexist.
+Not Threatened.
+Red sheet algae is common on rocky shores throughout New Zealand.
+Particularly in the upper intertidal zone.
+It is often found growing on rocks in the splash zone.
+Where it is exposed to the air for long periods at low tide.